influxdata/kube-influxdb/README.md

 Pre-requisites:

+Note: This project will currently supported only OSS kubernetes Cluster version(1.8.10) and work only on Kubernets Cluster setup using Kops on AWS

 1. Running AWS Kubernetes Cluster
 2. Helm should be installed on the server
 3. To run the telegraf(daemon-set) on master, run the following on master:
 	RUn the below command on master:
 	kubectl taint nodes ip-x-x-x-x.ec2.internal node-role.kubernetes.io/master:NoSchedule-

-Note: This project will not work only AWS Cluster, it will not work on any other kubernetes setup)

 Here is the command to execute the script:

         ./create.sh -c $component -a action

         -c component:  The name of the component.
 Valid options are influxdb, kapacitor, telegraf-s, telegraf-ds, chronograf and all
         -a action: Valid options are create and destroy